chaotic-systems/orbithunter/README.md

 -----
 Redo __init__ methods to be less messy, call to super() RelativeEquilibriumKS and EquilibriumKS need to be fully implemented.
-RelativeEquilibriumKS.status() needs to account for shift as part of "time derivative".
+RelativeEquilibriumKS.verify_integrity() needs to account for shift as part of "time derivative".
 RelativeEquilibriumKS and EquilibriumKS raising exceptions when .dt() or .dt_matrix() are called.
 Implement flag for reference frame of relative periodic solutions.
 Different methods for random initial condition generation.